 The Hardware option guarantees that every virtual machine in the pool uses hardware 3D rendering, provided that GPU resources are available on the ESXi hosts.
 This option might be the best choice when all your users run graphically intensive applications.
 You can use this option when configuring vSGA (Virtual Shared Graphics Acceleration).

 With the Hardware option, you must strictly control your vSphere environment.
-All ESXi hosts must be version 5.1 or later and must have GPU graphics cards installed.
+All ESXi hosts must have GPU graphics cards installed.

 When to Choose the Option to Manage Using vSphere Client